eclipse-emfcloud/emfcloud-website-source/content/documentation/modelHub/content.md

   @postConstruct()
   protected init(): void {
     this.initialize({
-      id: COFFEE_SERVICE_KEY,
+      id: CUSTOM_SERVICE_KEY,
-      persistenceContribution: new CoffeePersistenceContribution(this.languageService)
+      persistenceContribution: new CustomPersistenceContribution(this.languageService)
     });
   }
 ```